 The length of an integration project depends on whether it is standard or custom.
 Typically, each follows these timelines:

 Both integration offerings will leave you with a solution that combines both systems to increase the effectiveness of your sales and marketing teams.
-Additionally, when using Lynton as your provider for a standard or custom integration solution, you will benefit from:
+When using Lynton for custom integration solution, you will benefit from:

 Choosing between an out-of-the-box integration or custom solution depends mostly on what your organization needs to help the business grow.
 If you don’t use any custom entities and need to get up and running quickly, you may opt for a standard offering.
-For those who need custom work done or already have a highly customized CRM system, you should go for a custom solution
+For those who need custom work done or already have a highly customized CRM system, you should go for a custom solution.
+Ultimately, it will be up to you and your team but we're happy to go into any further details so you can make the best possible choice for your company!
+Just reach out here.